Economy of Scotland: Social housing

 Scotland had some of the worst overcrowding in the postwar period and many areas of cities were comprehensively redeveloped with new modernist housing built either in tower blocks on the site of former slum housing, greenfield sites on the periphery of the cities, or in entirely new towns, such as Cumbernauld, Livingstone, Glenrothes or East Kilbride.
 Many former council houses are now run by Housing Associations while others were sold to the tenant under the right-to-buy at a heavy discount.
 Some of these have been sold on again and are now leased as private rental housing inside what was once a wholly council-owned housing scheme.
 The right to buy council housing was abolished in Scotland in 2017.

 Water and drainage

 Water and sewerage utilities were never privatised in Scotland and were previously run by local water boards which were gradually amalgamated until in 2002 one national body was created; Scottish Water.
 Competition for retailing water to business customers was introduced in 2008.
 Unlike in England, water infrastructure remains property of Scottish Water, however metering and billing of business customers is now undertaken by water supply companies.
 The water industry is regulated by the Water Industry Commission for Scotland.
 Scottish Water's retail company Business stream competes in the water retail market.

-Council tax bills in Scotland still include water rates if the property has a water mains connection – it is important to note that some properties in rural areas are not connected to the mains network and have their own private water supply.
+Council tax bills in Scotland still include water rates if the property has a water mains connection; some properties in rural areas are not connected to the mains network and have their own private water supply.
 Water for residential properties is not metered in Scotland.